 This resource is designed as a quick reference or revision guide.
 It has not been endorsed by any exam boards.
 If you spot any mistakes, please let me know and I'll fix them asap.

-This website aims to give a quick reference for VB.NET, Python, C# and pseudocode and is aimed primarily at teachers & students working towards a GCSE in Computer Science
+This website aims to give a quick reference for VB.NET, Python and C# and pseudocode and is aimed primarily at teachers & students working towards a GCSE or A Level in Computer Science

 VB.NET, Python and C# are programming languages designed to be understood and followed by computers.
 Pseudocode is not a programming language: it's written to be understood by humans so that they can turn it into any programming language.

-Each skill has example code in VB.NET, Python, C# and Pseudocode for Edexcel, Eduqas and OCR GCSE.
+Each skill has example code in Python, C#.
+You can also enable VB.NET and Pseudocode for OCR GCSE if you'd find that useful.

 If you know what you're looking for, use the search bar above the categories list.